-Any one looking for historic records for the Defford should include the historic parish of S. Andrew Pershore in their search.
-Historically Defford was a part of the ancient parish of St Andrew and its church was a Chapel of Ease..
+Any one looking for historic records for the Parish of Defford should also include the historic parish of St. Andrew, Pershore in their search.
+This is because for hundred's of years Defford was a part of the ancient parish of St Andrew and its church was a Chapel of Ease.

 Please contact us if you have something to add to the timeline or if you spot any inaccuracies, thank you

 Discoveries to date.

 Defford was situated in the area known as Horwell (Harley) Wood.

 The Abbot of Pershore held land in the place that we now call Defford. (it was probably just a clearing in the woodland)

 Kings Edgar confirmed, in a Charter, that the Abbot of Pershore had 10 manses in Defford.

 Pershore Abbey would have been the Mother Church for the people of Defford.
 They would have been expected to go to church in the nave of Pershore Abbey.

 This was a time of great unrest, Pershore Abbey lost control of a lot of its land - Probably Defford was. included.

 On the death of the Earl of Mercia much of the land lost to Pershore Abbey went back into the control of the King, King Edward the Confessor.
 He used it to endow his monastery at Westminster - Defford was included in this grant of land so the people who lived in Defford became tenants of the Abbot of Westminster.
 The Abbots of Westminster organised their local estate into a new manor, the Manor of Binholme.
 The administrative centre of this vast manor was situated in Pershore not far outside the abbey lands.